 Some polyhedral figures are described, with the peculiar properties that three faces meet along certain edges or three vertices occur on certain edges.
 They are examples of what have been called complex polyhedra.
 These threefold examples are here named trimethoric and trisynaptic polyhedra.

-Conventional polyhedra have by definition only two faces meeting along each edge (e.g. ).
-Examples having more than two such faces at an edge or, correspondingly, more than two vertices along an edge, represent a generalisation of polyhedra to surfaces which are not smooth (everywhere locally Euclidean) but bifurcated.
-They have occasionally been classed as complex polyhedra.
+This defintion is unusual in that it is not restricted to conventional polyhedra, which have by definition just two faces meeting at each edge, and just two vertices lying at the ends of eeach edge (e.g. ).
+Examples having more than two such faces at an edge or, correspondingly, more than two vertices along an edge, represent a generalisation of such polyhedra to surfaces which are not smooth (everywhere locally Euclidean) but bifurcated.
+They may have more than two faces meeting along an edge, or more than two vertices lying along an edge.
+They have occasionally been described as complex polyhedra.
 However this term nowadays implies the use of complex coordinates, so is not used here.

 To see how three faces of a polyhedron can meet, we must consider its internal structure.
 If an internal region of a face meets two other mutually adjacent faces, along the same edge at which they already meet, then all three faces meet along this edge.
 The vertex figure of such a structure typically has the topology of Figure 1 (the vertex figure can be loosely thought of as the polygon formed by the cut edges when a vertex is sliced off; the number associated with each edge denotes the face which was cut, e.g. 3 denotes a triangle).
 The author is grateful for the suggestion of the term 'trimethoric' to describe such polyhedra (from the Greek methorion, an edge or boundary line).
 By contrast, conventional polyhedra may be termed 'bimethoric'.